rayzr522/JSONMessage/README.md

 This library aims to completely replace [Fanciful](https://bukkit.org/threads/lib-fanciful-pleasant-chat-message-formatting.195148/), which sadly has stopped being updated.
 I figured I'd take a stab at re-creating it, and even making it better.

+The best thing about this library?
+It's only a [single class file](https://github.com/Rayzr522/JSONMessage/blob/master/src/main/java/com/perceivedev/jsonmessage/JSONMessage.java), so just drag and drop it.

 ## Usage
 This library is extremely easy to use!
 It uses a nearly identical system as Fanciful.
 Example: